CRO Case Study: How Northern Parrots put our uplift guarantee to the test

 They had even been told by a number of experts that the homepage was so good it couldn’t be bettered.
 Could Conversion Rate Optimisation really make that much difference?

-But then Northern Parrots heard about AWA digital’s guarantee to lift web sales by 20%.
+But then he spoke to AWA digital who were confident they could lift Northern Parrots’ web sales by 20% or more.
 Initial scepticism quickly transformed into temptation as they realised they had nothing to lose.
-Either sales would increase by 20% or they would get their money back.
+AWA even offered to to refund all their fees if they didn’t hit the target.
 It really was a win-win situation.

 34.7% sales increase in just 6 months